BlackBoxTrading1/PairTrading/README.md

 Cointegration   | cointegration(s1, s2)     |
 AD Fuller       | adf_prices(s1, s2)        |
 Alpha           | alpha(s1, s2, s1_p, s2_p) |
+Note: Alpha test also takes in the current price of s1 and s2 along with their filtered price histories

 #### Spread Tests
 Here are the 'spread' tests that are run on every pair that passes the price tests (run on pair's zscores):